mggg/mggg-states-qa/README.md

 Available modules:

-- `dataqa`: `python` module for comparing analyzing and comparing data for QA purposes.
+- `gdutils.dataqa`: `python` module for comparing analyzing and comparing data for QA purposes.
 Status: In development.
-- `extract`: combined script and `python` module for extracting tabular data for data science (data wrangling) purposes.
-A user-friendly, lite wrapper of `geopandas`.
+- `gdutils.extract`: combined script and `python` module for extracting tabular data for data science (data wrangling) purposes.
+A user-friendly, lite wrapper of `geopandas` with the power of `pandas`.

 ## Installation
 ```bash